Is family volunteering essential today?

 It may be a good idea to start small to see how you gel as a family on a project.

-Planning and organization are vital for success.
+Planning and organization are vital to success.
 Steps to take:

 Here’s an example of the planning process using the earlier idea of volunteering at a local orphanage: